onlisbon/onlisbon.github.io/index.md

 ---
 layout: page
 name: index
-title: « Morgado da Sé » Apartment Lisbon
+title: «Morgado da Sé» Apartment Lisbon
 cover: false
 no_link_title: false
 no_excerpt: false
 hide_image: false
 hide_description: true
+driveId: 1nDkHZDj5jnjfg1bPbYMbVpha9r0GnWVl/preview
 ---

 This apartment is located on the 5th and last floor with a lift, in a beautiful 19th century building.
 It is very well situated, between the Sé Cathedral and the Miradouro das Portas do Sol, in the Sé-Alfama district of Lisbon, Portugal.
 It is only a 6-minute walk (500 metres) from Terreiro do Paço metro station.